fernando801/jet-tutorial/README.md

 Dear Developers and Enthusiasts,

-We are thrilled to present our comprehensive tutorial series on Oracle JET (Oracle JavaScript Extension Toolkit), designed to empower you with the skills and knowledge needed to harness the full potential of this powerful web development framework.
+I am thrilled to present our comprehensive tutorial series on Oracle JET (Oracle JavaScript Extension Toolkit), designed to empower you with the skills and knowledge needed to harness the full potential of this powerful web development framework.

 ## Tutorial Overview: